Why Do Dogs Lick Their Paws? 7 Common Reasons—and How to Stop It

 You may think that itchy paws would be the obvious reason behind a dog’s biting and licking.
 Indeed, if you notice that your dog won’t stop licking his paws during only one season or weather pattern, dermatitis may be the cause.
 Dermatitis in dogs can be triggered by an allergic reaction to something in their environment.

 As boredom or anxiety takes hold in a dog, excessive licking can follow.
 Don’t go by appearances here.
 Even high-energy dogs can be bored, and pups that seem calm can be anxious under certain circumstances.
-In fact, here are a few unexpected things can trigger dog anxiety.
+In fact, here are a few unexpected things that can trigger dog anxiety.
 Consulting with a dog trainer or behaviorist on a treatment plan can solve the root cause of such licking.
 And the earlier you catch it, the easier it will be to correct.

 If your dog happens to be a greyhound, this is a definite possibility.
 Greyhounds are virtually the only breed that gets corns, due to the unique way their feet are formed.
-They can be really uncomfortable for your dog, causing him to lick the affected paw.
+Corns can be really uncomfortable for your dog, causing him to lick the affected paw.
 Special booties can alleviate them, as can avoiding walking your dog on pavement and other hard surfaces.

 At the end of the day, knowing all the possible answers to the question “Why do dogs lick their paws?” is less important than figuring out how to get your dog to stop licking his paws.
-No matter what the reason for a dog continuously licking and nibbling at his paws, the moisture can cause a bacterial or yeast infection.
+No matter the reason for a dog continuously licking and nibbling at his paws, the moisture can cause a bacterial or yeast infection.
 In other words, the licking itself becomes its own problem.
 So come up with a plan with your vet to stop the behavior sooner rather than later.

-“I recommend visiting your vet if your dog continues to lick, chew, or bite at the pad after trying to get them to stop or if your dog is guarding their paw,” says Dr. Lobos.
+“I recommend visiting your vet if your dog continues to lick, chew or bite at the pad after trying to get them to stop or if your dog is guarding their paw,” says Dr. Lobos.
 If you have a light-colored dog, one sign of excessive licking is fur discoloration.
 “They get what’s called saliva staining on their fur,” says Dr. Richter.
 “The fur will actually turn a rusty color where they’re licking.”